-45 Agency/Group/Organization High Desert Detention Center 45 High Desert Detention Center Agency/Group/Organization Type Public Funded Institution What section of the Plan was Homelessness Strategy addressed by Consultation?
-Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+45 Agency/Group/Organization High Desert Detention Center Agency/Group/Organization Type Public Funded Institution What section of the Plan was addressed by Consultation?
+Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with Consortium residents, service providers and selected departments from each member jurisdiction.
 Engagement was conducted through surveys, community meetings and focus group interviews.
 46 Agency/Group/Organization BLM, Barstow Field Office Agency/Group/Organization Type Public Land Agency What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs Economic Development Market Analysis Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Non-Homeless Special Needs Economic Development Market Analysis Anti-poverty Strategy Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with Consortium residents, service providers and selected departments from each member jurisdiction.
 Engagement was conducted through surveys, community meetings and focus group interviews.
 47 Agency/Group/Organization Coachella Valley Housing Coalition Agency/Group/Organization Type Housing What section of the Plan was addressed by Consultation?
-Housing Need Assessment Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with Consortium residents, service providers and selected departments from each member jurisdiction.
+Housing Need Assessment Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with Consortium residents, service providers and selected departments from each member jurisdiction.
 Engagement consultation or areas for improved coordination? was conducted through surveys, community meetings and focus group interviews.
-48 Agency/Group/Organization CA HCD State Covernment Agency/Group/Organization Type State Government What section of the Plan was addressed by Consultation?
-Housing Need Assessment Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+48 Agency/Group/Organization CA HCD Agency/Group/Organization Type State Government What section of the Plan was addressed by Consultation?
+Housing Need Assessment Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Market Analysis Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
 To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with Consortium residents, service providers and selected departments from each member jurisdiction.
 Engagement was conducted through surveys, community meetings and focus group interviews.